bdwilson/ThingSpeak-Energy-Logger/README.md

 Installation
 --------------------
 1. Create a Thingspeak account and create a new channel.
-2. Name your fields in the channel <b>the Display Name of your Eneryg Device from [SmartThings](https://graph.api.smartthings.com/device/list), then append .power to it.</b> For instance, if my device is called "Panel 1 (Generator)" my Field 1 name would be "Panel 1 (Generator).power"
+2. Name your fields in the channel <b>the Display Name of your Energy Device from [SmartThings](https://graph.api.smartthings.com/device/list), then append .power to it.</b> For instance, if my device is called "Panel 1 (Generator)" my Field 1 name would be "Panel 1 (Generator).power"